 The story of A Touch of Jazz studios has always been one we’ve been extremely fascinated by.
 What DJ Jazzy Jeff was able to create out of the studio he founded was truly remarkable.
 We felt compelled to help share the story of how it all went down because quite frankly it does not get discussed enough.

-For those need a quick refresher, DJ Jazzy Jeff opened his own production studio in downtown Philly and called it A Touch of Jazz.
+For those need a quick refresher, DJ Jazzy Jeff opened his own production studio in downtown Philly and called it A Touch of Jazz (located at 444 North 3rd Street).
 A Touch of Jazz was also the name of Jeff’s production company and the studio was founded in the mid to late 90’s following Jazzy Jeff & The Fresh Prince fame.
 The run at the studio last well into the early 00’s.

 He was then able to recruit producers, songwriters, musicians and of course artists to come through and create.
 Some of the biggest artists to have emerged from the studios include Jill Scott, Musiq Soulchild, Floetry (Marsha Ambrosius & The Floacist) and Glenn Lewis.
 Producers and songwriters there during the time include Carvin Haggins, Ivan Barias, Andre Harris, Vidal Davis, Keith Pelzer, and Darren Henson.

 One of the earliest projects to be created almost entirely there was Kenny Lattimore’s 1998 album “From the Soul of Man”.
 There have been many releases since and you can read the entire history of those here.

 Whereas Lattimore was already an established artist, the truly special element to come out of A Touch of Jazz was how these artists and producers came together to create organically without label constraints.
 In the process of doing so, this crew all went from unknown talent, to in demand producer/songwriters and global superstars.